FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/07/7_Task11.md

 ![](image-t11-0.png)

-* Using a slightly modified command in your scratchpad, let's scp copy our licenses to the linux instance in az1.
+* Using a slightly modified command in your scratchpad, let's scp copy our licenses to the jump box.
 This will be on the machine that you use to store your FortiGate licenses.
 We will use these licenses to attach to the byol instances used in the deployment.
 This workshop will use two licenses.
 We will move these licenses to the appropriate place in a later step.
   * Locate your licenses and put them in your current directory.
   * Substitute the keypair  and public IP into the command.